ampproject/amphtml/contributing/getting-started-e2e.md

    * the [Git cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) from GitHub provides a quick reference to some common commands, including many we didn't cover in this guide (such as [diff](https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/diffs) and [log](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History))
    * a [Training & Guides video series](https://www.youtube.com/user/GitHubGuides)
 * The official [Git docs](https://git-scm.com/doc) have a lot of information including the [reference docs](https://git-scm.com/docs) and an online version of [Pro Git](https://git-scm.com/book/en/v2).
+* You may see discussions about the difference between rebasing and merging in Git, and we glossed over the details in this guide.
+If you're curious about the difference the Atlassian [Merging vs. Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) tutorial has a good explanation.